MikeMorrison1996/LMM-MODEL-TRAINER/README.md

 Our trading bot application aims to automate trading strategies by leveraging advanced data analysis and machine learning techniques.
 The application comprises several interconnected components:

 1. **Market Data Collector**: Gathers real-time market data such as prices, volumes, and order books.
-2. **LML-Model-Trainer**: Scrapes financial news headlines and trains a sentiment analysis model to interpret market sentiment.
+2. **LMM-Model-Trainer**: Scrapes financial news headlines and trains a sentiment analysis model to interpret market sentiment.
 3. **Strategy Engine**: Implements trading algorithms that utilize both market data and sentiment analysis to make informed decisions.
 4. **Execution Module**: Executes trades on various exchanges or trading platforms.
 5. **Monitoring & Logging**: Tracks performance metrics, logs activities, and provides alerts for critical events.

-## LML-Model-Trainer Module
+## LMM-Model-Trainer Module

 ### Purpose

-The **LML-Model-Trainer** module enhances our trading bot by:
+The **LMM-Model-Trainer** module enhances our trading bot by:

 - **Scraping Financial News**: Collecting the latest headlines from reputable financial news sources.
 - **Training a Sentiment Analysis Model**: Utilizing BERT to understand and quantify the sentiment of news articles.